 Where To Stay: North of Myrtle Beach

 In the big red circle is where I recommend staying if you want a more peaceful experience at Myrtle Beach.
-We drove into the area from the north and didn’t experience ANY tacky eyesores en route.
+We drove into the area from the north and didn’t experience ANY tacky eyesores on the way.

 The heyday of Myrtle beach was the 1980’s, so I wasn’t expecting brand-new resorts.
 We stayed at the Ocean Reef Resort, and while it was showing some age, the property has been well maintained and felt fairly up-to-date.